-One of the known uses can be found in MySQL database cluster solution1.
+Another known use can be found in MySQL database cluster solution [3].
 All potential single points of failure are made redundant in this solution.
 This includes data nodes, network cards, switches and links.

 The data nodes are made redundant with a standby node acting as mated pair.
 There is active communication going on between these two active and passive nodes, so that state is also replicated between these pairs.
 Thus, MySQL suggests having efficient network connectivity between these mated pairs of active-standby data nodes.
 As soon as active data node goes down, SQL node is made aware of the failure and it connects to the passive data node.
 Figure 4 depicts the clustered architecture of MySQL.